jwilger/jwilger.github.io/_posts/2015-12-07-Portal-Adventure-Session-One.markdown

 Also, yes, I am aware that there are _numerous_ libraries and frameworks out there that already allow people to create text-based adventure games; no need to point them out other than in the context of "I see you are attempting to do _X_.
-You might want to look at how somethign similar was done in _open-source-codebase-Y_."
+You might want to look at how something similar was done in _open-source-codebase-Y_."

 Remember, the main purpose of this is to help Lachlan learn about